ashleyfae/book-database/readme.txt

 == Changelog ==

+= 1.2.1 - 11 December, 2021 =

+* New: Added taxonomy support to the `[book-grid]` shortcode.
+* Fix: Book publication dates not saving correctly with certain date formats.
+* Fix: Fatal error on dashboard widget if you have a reading log associated with a deleted book.

 = 1.2 - 1 May, 2021 =

 * New: Added a Gutenberg block for displaying book information.